pbek/QOwnNotes/webpage/src/contributing/translation.md

 Please consider a few things while working on the project:

-1) Maximal accuracy will create the best user experience.
+1) Please localize with maximal possible accuracy while caring for fluency in your target langauge.

-2) Use your choice of style creatively once your translation met the requirement of picking the most identical match.
+2) The target needs to represent the source exactly and with no ommissions or additions of any part of the string.

-3) It makes sense for the translation to be similarly concise and following the same formalities as the original.
+3) If you need more context, or help with a certain string and you happen to know another language, you can change the language and see what other translators made out of the segment, but feel free to leave a message and ask for clarification on the right side of the page.

-4) Let's always use the same translations on identical source expressions:
+4) It is necessary to check and use the same translations for the frequently used key terms, for example, "note" must be translated always in the same way.

    If `trashed notes` is `gelöschte Dateien` in German, you would always translate it using this expression.
    Exception would be when you grammatically are bound to use an alternative, but keep it simple.

    ![screenshot](/img/crowdin/screenshot-7.png)

-   In order to find all the identical expressions, search Crowdin and see all the occurrences of one term
+   In order to find all the identical expressions, search Crowdin to see if all the occurrences of a term indeed have the same translation, if you know better and they don't you may suggest a better translation and vote down (or up) for the better / correct translation.

-   Standardize all occurrences as good as you can, so that identical terms get identical translations.
+   Localize all occurrences as identically as you can.

    `Note` should definitely always have just one translation.